 Solution: Spruce up your profile, and become active on the site.

-Look for contacts, networks, and simply stay in touch with people in various teaching circles.
+Look for contacts, networks, and stay connected with people in teaching circles.
 You never know who’ll come across your profile.

-In the meantime, reach out to individuals who may be able to help you find teaching positions.
+In the meantime, reach out to former colleagues or recruiters who may be able to help you find teaching positions.

 A few days later, email those principals thanking them for their time.

-Gently mention that you’re open to continuing the conversation regarding employment at their school and look forward to their response.
+Gently mention that you’re open to continuing the conversation regarding employment at their school and that you look forward to their response.

 5. Work in “Less Desirable” Areas.

-Suburban schools in “well-off” neighborhoods where the kids generally come from structured homes don’t have trouble finding teachers.
+Suburban schools in “well-off” neighborhoods where the students generally come from structured homes don’t have trouble finding teachers.

 Those schools can be more selective in regards to teaching candidates.